timescale/docs/timescaledb/overview/release-notes/index.md

 Users can still create in the previous format by setting to false the storage paramater named `timescaledb.finalized` during the creation of the Continuous Aggregate.

-We recommend users that want to take advantage of these new improvements to recreate their Continuous Aggregates.
-You will need the original data to be able to achieve this.
-If you don't have the original data, we will provide in a later TimescaleDB version a migration path from the previous Continuous Aggregate format to the new one.
+We recommend that you recreate you existing continuous aggregates to take advantage of these improvements.
+To do this, you need the original data.
+A migration path for migrating to the new continuous aggregate format without the original data is intended in a future version of TimescaleDB.

 TODO: Priority selection
 <!-- <highlight type="note"> This release is low priority for upgrade.
 We recommend that you upgrade when you can. </highlight> -->